-The M&B method with unknown growth produces estimates that fit the length data very closely for all seasons (Fig. 3), with the exception of the 2010/11 season (as discussed in Farley et al. 2012).
-In comparison, the M&B method with known growth does not fit the length data nearly so well (Fig. 4).
+The M&B method with unknown growth produces estimates that fit the length data very closely for all seasons (Fig. 5), with the exception of the 2010/11 season (as discussed in Farley et al. 2012).
+In comparison, the M&B method with known growth does not fit the length data nearly so well (Fig. 6).
 This is to be expected since the unknown growth method estimates the mean and SD in length at age based on the data (Tables A4 and A5 in Appendix A), and these estimates can be quite different than those derived from the growth model (Table 1).
-In particular, the mean length estimates from the M&B method for age 2 are larger in all seasons than the estimate from the growth model, and the age 3 and 4 estimates smaller (with one exception for age 3 in 2013/14) (Fig. 5).
+In particular, the mean length estimates from the M&B method for age 2 are larger in all seasons than the estimate from the growth model, and the age 3 and 4 estimates smaller (with one exception for age 3 in 2013/14) (Fig. 7).

 The growth model was estimated based on age-length data and tag-recapture data for fish born in the 2000s.
 It does not include the length-frequency data due to concerns about size-selective fishing (Polacheck et al. 2002, Appendix 3), and is not specific to fish in the Great Australian Bight (GAB) nor to seasons.
-Provided that the length-frequency data are representative of fish caught in the surface fishery, and given our goal of estimating proportions at age in the catches (not in the population), the M&B estimator with unknown growth should be more accurate.
-For the 2013/14 season, estimates from this method suggest there was a larger proportion of age 2 fish (72%) and smaller proportion of age 3 fish (22%) in the catches than in any previous season.
-Furthermore, the mean length-at-age estimates are higher than in past seasons, most notably for age 3 (Fig. 5).
+Provided that the length-frequency data are representative of fish caught in the surface fishery, and given our goal of estimating proportions at age in the catches (not in the population), the M&B estimator with unknown growth should be most accurate.
+Using this method, the proportion at age estimates for the 2014/15 season are 73% age 2 and 20% age 3.
+These estimates are very similar to the 2013/14 season, but suggest a larger proportion of age 2 and smaller proportion of age 3 fish in the catches than in any of the previous seasons.
+The mean length at age estimates for the 2014/15 season for ages 2, 3 and 4 are 93, 99 and 109 cm respectively.

 The relatively small numbers of otoliths for fish of age 1 and age 5+, as well as the low proportion of fish corresponding to these age classes in the length-frequency data, can lead to difficulties in estimating mean length for these ages.
 Since the proportion at age estimates are so close to 0 for these age classes, the consequences of incorrectly estimating their mean length should be small.
-Of some concern, however, are the mean length estimates for age 4 fish, which are often estimated to be very close to the mean length for age 3 (Fig. 3; Fig. 5).
+Of some concern, however, are the mean length estimates for age 4 fish, which are sometimes estimated to be very close to the mean length for age 3 (Fig. 5; Fig. 7).
 It is possible to impose tighter bounds on the mean length at age parameters, but doing so simply results in the age 4 estimates falling on the lower bound, so it is not a very satisfactory solution.
 A possibility for future consideration is to incorporate a prior distributions on the mean length at age parameters-this would provide an intermediate approach to the known and unknown growth methods currently available.